TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-Once in the system, we start enumerating the `/home/roy` directory:
+Once in the system, we start enumerating the user directory -> `/home/roy`:

 <br />